GreengageDB/gpbackup/plugins/README.md

 [scope](#scope): The scope at which this plugin's setup/cleanup hook is invoked.
 Values for this parameter are "coordinator", "segment_host" and "segment" (with "master" being a supported synonym for "coordinator" for backwards compatibility).
 Each such hook is invoked at each of these scopes.
 For eg. If we have a cluster with a coordinator on 1 coordinator host and 2 segment hosts each with 4 segments, each of these hooks will be executed in the following manner: There will be 1 invocation of each method with the parameter "coordinator", offering a chance to perform some setup/cleanup to be done *once* per cluster.
 Creation/Deletion of a remote directory is a perfect candidate here.
 Furthermore, there will be 1 invocation for each of these commands for each of the segment hosts, offering a chance to establish/teardown connectivity to a remote storage provider such as S3 for instance.
 Finally, there will be 1 invocation for each of these commands for each of the segments.

-Note: "segment_host" and "segment" are both provided as a single physical segment host may house multiple segment processes in Greenplum.
+Note: "segment_host" and "segment" are both provided as a single physical segment host may house multiple segment processes in Greengage.
 There maybe some setup or cleanup required at the segment host level as compared to each segment process.

 [contentID](#contentID): The contentID corresponding to the scope.
 This is passed in only for the "coordinator" and "segment" scopes.